itsarun5/Vityarthi-AI-ML-Project/README.md

 # Vityarthi-AI-ML-Project

-overview
+Overview
-features
+Features
-technologies/ tools used
+Technologies/ tools used
-steps to install and run
+Steps to install and run
-installation steps
+Installation steps
-instructions for testing
+Instructions for testing
-expected outcomes
+Expected outcomes